10 Questions with Emmett Tracy – Dean of ALUSB

 The ease of changing geographies today means that the opportunities are there to engage with diversity in different markets.
 The mindset of openness to engage in these differences has to be there.
 Usually, there are indications of this mindset when prospective students are asked what they expect to see in their classmates and what their classmates expect of them.
 I find it a good sign when students gravitate towards thinking about other people, not just about themselves.

-I would like ALU MBAs to be running businesses that embrace diversity, employing people from Ethiopia, South Africa, Greece, the Middle East… I want them to be game-changers in the sort of way people think about businesses on the continent – not just regional or overly localised, but as economies that are major players on the global stage.
+I would like ALU EMBAs to be running businesses that embrace diversity, employing people from Ethiopia, South Africa, Greece, the Middle East… I want them to be game-changers in the sort of way people think about businesses on the continent – not just regional or overly localised, but as economies that are major players on the global stage.

 What’s the best advice you’ve ever received?